 What is the major change in the prefabrication/modularization industry?

 The size and scope of modular office buildings is changing, as are the participants who are joining the modularization trend.
 Along with improvements in design tools and software programs, construction materials and techniques, modular building is being embraced by some major general contracting firms providing a higher profile for this building type.

 This year Skanska will build the tallest U.S. modular building in New York City.
 Promoted as a pioneering development that will “help advance efficient, safe and sustainable off-site construction.”

 DPR Construction is looking at a future in which “building a building will be more of a manufacturing process.”

-This is the classic definition of a modular building – constructed off site where design and quality control can be monitored and cost overruns can be avoided.
+This is the classic definition of a custom modular building – constructed off site where design and quality control can be monitored and cost overruns can be avoided.

 Modular building is not “new” – but it is experiencing a new respect and popularity for a number of reasons.
 There is a new awareness among architects, developers, and general contractors that modular building can meet the design, scheduling, and cost constraints for their clients.

 Why the “renaissance” in modular buildings